Yet another introduction to relativistic astrophysics: Foreword

 \emph{Relativistic Astrophysics deals with what we can say about the Universe by using the language of the theory of relativity.
 This peculiar type of language is strongly required when some conditions are verified, such as velocities close to that of light (for example, relativistic jets), and extreme energies or gravitational fields (for example, spacetime around black holes).
 This research field has wide overlaps with other fields, such as high-energy astrophysics and cosmology.
 Therefore, it is necessary to make a selection of topics.
 These notes have been prepared for a series of short lessons for PhD students held at the Department of Physics and Astronomy of the University of Padova in March 2017.
 Ten hours of lessons can give only a taste of what is available.
 Given my researches, I selected mainly topics about black holes and jets, particularly about supermassive objects in the centre of galaxies.
 Anyway, the large bibliography should give enough information to widen the necessarily limited horizon of these notes.
 In addition, I have not imported many figures from other works, but I cited them, so that I hope the reader could be further motivated to read more works.}

 \emph{A large part of these notes deals with well-grounded knowledge.
 For relativity theory, I made use of many well-known textbooks, particularly Rindler \cite{RINDLER}, Cheng \cite{CHENG}, Good \cite{GOOD}, and d'Inverno \cite{INVERNO}.
 I refer to them for more details.
-I felt the need to write these notes to emphasise the relationship between science and language, which is often hidden or neglected in standard textbooks.
+I felt the need to write these notes to emphasize the relationship between science and language, which is often hidden or neglected in standard textbooks.
 I think that this could be of great help in understanding some physical concepts, particularly in fields outside our everyday life, such as relativity and quantum mechanics.
 I have written a book on these topics, ``Scienza e linguaggio'' \cite{FOSCHINI2}, where is possible to find more details.
 For those who do not know Italian language, I refer to the three short essays in English \cite{FOSCHINI3,FOSCHINI4,FOSCHINI5}.
-Please note that part of these notes is a renewed elaboration of previous notes: chapters 1-4 have been adapted from my lecture notes of the Summer School on ``General Relativity and Relativistic Astrophysics'' held at the Observatory of the Valle d'Aosta Region (Lignan, Aosta, Italy) on July 18-22, 2016; chapter 8 derived from the notes of my lessons at the Summer School on ``Gamma-ray Astrophysics and Multifrequency: Data Analysis and Astroparticle Problems'', held at the Department of Physics of the University of Perugia (Italy) on July 3-7, 2006.
+Please note that part of these notes is a renewed elaboration of previous notes: chapters 1-4 have been adapted from my lecture notes of the Summer School on ``General Relativity and Relativistic Astrophysics'' held at the Observatory of the Valle d'Aosta Region (Lignan, Aosta, Italy) on July 18-22, 2016; chapter 8 derived from the notes of my lessons at the Summer School on ``Gamma-ray Astrophysics and Multifrequency: Data Analysis and Astroparticle Problems'', held at the Department of Physics of the University of Perugia (Italy) on July 3-7, 2006.}

+\emph{The present version (third) has been updated according to the most recent research about jetted AGN.
 As known, the error is intrinsic with doing and these notes are certainly not an exception.
-Therefore, I invite the reader who will find errors or typos, to write me.}
+Therefore, I invite the reader, who will find errors or typos, to write me.}

-\emph{I would like to thank dr. Stefano Ciroi of the Department of Physics and Astronomy of the University of Padova for having invited me in this beautiful university, permeated by history.
-Thanks to drs.
-Valentina Braito (INAF OA Brera) and Paola Grandi (INAF OAS Bologna) for useful hints.
-Thank you also to dr. Marco Berton (University of Padova) for a critical reading of the draft.
-I also would like to thank Ms. Alessandra Zorzi (University of Padova) for the valuable help for the administrative part.
-Thanks for comments also to drs.
-Enrico Congiu, Igor Kulikov, and Giovanni La Mura.}
+\emph{I would like to thank Stefano Ciroi for having invited me to hold the course in the beautiful University of Padova, permeated by history (it was established in 1222).
+Many thanks to Valentina Braito and Paola Grandi for useful hints, and to Marco Berton for a critical reading of the draft.
+I would also like to thank Alessandra Zorzi for her invaluable help with the administrative side.
+Thanks for comments also to Enrico Congiu, Igor Kulikov, and Giovanni La Mura.}